zer0k-z/Novis-Everywhere/README.md

 Using the default `noclip` or `r_novis 1` console command works, however these commands are cheat protected.

-This is a workaround to the problem. *Warning!* Running the script will disconnect you from the server (if you are connected).
+This is a workaround to the problem. *Warning!* Running the script will disconnect you from the server (if you are connected) and prevents you from playing official matchmaking!

 ## What's inside?
 - A script cfg file that disconnects you from the server and prepare necessary convars to load...